SSWConsulting/SSW.Rules.Content/rules/scrum-master-do-you-schedule-the-3-meetings/rule.md

 ::: email-content

 ### Hi Team,
+ * Product Owner: [Product Owner]
+ * Scrum Master: [Scrum Master]
+ * Sprint Length: xx weeks

-This is a calendar appointment to hold the following three Scrum meetings:
+This is a calendar appointment to hold the following 3 Scrum meetings:

 **Sprint Review Meeting**
 We will go through the user stories that have been completed and demonstrate them.